-8.4.1 CMTS and CM behaviors when EAE is Enabled
+8.4.1 CMTS and CM Behaviors when EAE is Enabled

-When EAE is enabled on a CMTS and a CM performs EAE, then:
+When EAE is enabled on a CMTS and a CM performs EAE, the following procedures need to be performed.

-- following successful completion of the ranging process, the CMTS MUST drop all PDUs (i.e., frames with FC type 00) [DOCSIS MULPIv3.0] from the CM until it has successfully completed EAE.
-A CM completes EAE when it has received the Key Reply message for the Primary SAID. - the CMTS MUST use the Primary SA to carry all IP messages involved in the provisioning of the CM (i.e., DHCP, TOD, and TFTP). - the CM MUST use the Primary SA to carry all IP messages involved in the provisioning of the CM (i.e., DHCP, TOD, and TFTP), and its REG-REQ-MP MAC messages.
+- When the ranging process has been successfully completed, the CMTS MUST drop all PDUs (i.e., frames with FC type 00) (see [DOCSIS MULPIv3.1]) from the CM until it has successfully completed EAE.
+A CM completes EAE when it has received the Key Reply message for the Primary SAID. - The CMTS MUST use the Primary SA to carry all IP messages involved in the provisioning of the CM (i.e., DHCP, TOD, and TFTP). - The CM MUST use the Primary SA to carry all IP messages involved in the provisioning of the CM (i.e., DHCP, TOD, and TFTP), and its REG-REQ-MP MAC messages.